2026-05-27 12:25:38 -04:00

 Import

 You can create a Maven pom packaging type project that deploys a configuration XML to your Maven repository.
 Then use an import to allow you to change banned dependencies without making changes to each individual project.
-Just like with the version notation in the includes and excludes elements, your import artifact element supports a version range.
+Just like with the version notation in the rule/artifact elements, your import/artifact element supports a version range.
 This way the latest banned dependencies can be side-loaded into all projects.
 This means previously functioning builds may eventually start failing.
-That is by design in this scenario.
+Although that violates general principles, it is necessary in the context of this plugin and hence why it would be used.

 Examples